-Free discretionary travel assistance will be provided in accordance with the eligibility criteria listed within the 'statutory free travel assistance' section above for 0-4 year olds with an Education, Health and Care Plan (EHCP) who are attending a nursery, special school or provision placed by the Council.
+The council will provide discretionary free travel assistance for 0-4 year olds with an Education, Health and Care Plan (EHCP) who are attending a nursery, special school or provision placed by the Council.
+Free travel assistance will be provided in accordance with the eligibility criteria listed within the 'statutory free travel assistance' section above.